 You can cut them straight across, but slightly irregular cuts look more natural and mimic the grazing that would occur when growing in grasslands, their native habitat.

-There are several desert landscape plants called “bird of paradise.”
-Yellow bird of paradise and Mexican bird of paradise should definitely not be hard pruned — you’ll ruin their shape forever.
-If you aren’t sure which “BOP” you have, don’t rely on the common name, check out our article Desert Bird of Paradise Plants Compared.
+Note that there are several desert landscape plants called “bird of paradise” and not all of them should be hard pruned now.
+If you’re not sure which “BOP” you have, don’t rely on the common name, check out our article Desert Bird of Paradise Plants Compared to know for sure.

 Don’t Prune Cold-Damaged Plants